test-kitchen/test-kitchen/docs/content/docs/drivers/azurerm.md

 #### use_ephemeral_osdisk

-* *boolean* : Optional flag to use ephermeal disk for instances.
+* *boolean* : Optional flag to use ephemeral disk for instances.
   * Default Value: `false`

 #### os_disk_size_gb